tchibatron/dbeaver/ER-Diagram-Tab.md

 NOTE: Table and schema diagrams are read-only.
 You can rearrange the layout, drag-n-drop elements inside a diagram but you canot save the changes state or delete/add anything.
 This is because the diagrams represent the actual state of databases.

-### Custom ER diagrams
+## Custom ER Diagrams

-You can create custom ER diagrams which may contain any tables, relations and notes.
+You can create custom ER diagrams that can contain any tables, relations and notes.
 However even custom diagrams may contain only real existing database entities (tables).
 [[images/erd-custom-colors.png]]
 To create custom diagram you can: